Are Fan Heaters Safe? (2023 Update)

 If you are concerned about comfortable sleep during the colder months, switch on your electric heater an hour before you go to bed to warm up the room.
 Then, switch off as you tuck yourself under the sheets and be sure to add another layer of protection.
 Many people just assume that electric heaters are safe to run for hours upon end.
 However, this is not the case and for the sake of just a few short months, is it really worth running the risk?

 As with any electrical device, care must be taken.
 The cheaper the device, the more likely that it has not passed rigorous safety checks which ultimately cost the supplier money.
 Similarly, you could have the safest device in the world but when placed into the wrong hands can be lethal.
+So, are fan heaters safe?
 Be smart when using your electric fan heaters as they are safe in general but do require good air space and smart minds to remain that way.